 The information asymmetry in this market is two-sided.
 The customers' private information is their risk preferences and the realization of random cost of seeking a second opinion.
 The service providers' private information is the size of their clienteles and length of their queues.
 In addition, after the inspection, there is additional information asymmetry.
 The provider is informed about the potential problems whereas the customer is not.
+The supposition that the customer is not aware of the length of the supplier's queue seems an appropriate description of the market under consideration.
+Typically, preventive care can be scheduled for some future, convenient, date.
+Consequently, unlike in the situations, (e.g., mechanical breakdown or health issues that require urgent care and whose delay has severe consequences), in which waiting time is critical and the customers inquire about the waiting time before choosing the provider, inquiring about the length of the supplier queue is not essential.5

-To simplify the exposition, I assume that there are two states, $\omega_0$ and $\omega_1$ .
-In state $\omega_0$ , no imminent problem is detected and no preventive treatment or service are is required.
-In state $\omega_1$ , a looming problem is detected that requires preventive intervention to avoid a more costly treatment in the future.
+To simplify the exposition, I assume that there are two states, ω_0 and ω_1 .6 In state ω_0 , no imminent problem is detected and no preventive treatment or service are is required.
+In state ω_1 , a looming problem is detected that requires preventive intervention to avoid a more costly treatment in the future.
 Let $\Omega = \{\omega_0, \omega_1\}$ denote the state space.